anhnguyendepocen/NCHRP-20-07-384-CC-Courses/README.md

 Introduction
 ------------

-Many awesome university course webpages are scattered across the internet.
+Many open source university course webpages are scattered across the internet.
 We try here to light some of those Transportation Safety courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.

 Table of Contents
 -----------------